-This phenomenon is known as $\vec{E} \times \vec{B}$ drift and is the central mechanism that allows for electrons to be trapped within the thrusters channel in an azimuthal flow (this is the Hall current that gives Hall thrusters their characteristic name).
+This phenomenon is known as $\overrightarrow{E} \times \overrightarrow{B}$ drift and is the central mechanism that allows for electrons to be trapped within the thruster's channel in an azimuthal flow (this is the Hall current that gives Hall thrusters their characteristic name).
 To set up this azimuthal flow with an axial electric field, the magnetic field must be oriented radially.
 In order to best prevent electrons from escaping, the magnetic field is designed to be strongest at the exit plane of the thruster channel.
 A useful way to characterize the magnetic field in a thruster is by the gyroradii of the ions present in the system (this radius is referred to in the field as the Larmor radius).
-Even with the presence of the electric field, charges in the system will still travel in circles that are roughly similar to their behavior in the absence of such a field, hence the Larmor radius can be calculated with knowledge of the magnetic field strength along with particle speed, mass, and charge.
-For particles in a Hall thruster, Goebel [4] reports the Larmor radii to be, where r_e and r_i are the Larmor radii of an electron and ion, respectively; B is the radial magnetic field strength; m_e and m_i are the masses of an electron and ion, respectively; T_e is the electron temperature in units of eV; k is Boltzmann's constant; V_b is the thruster beam voltage; and e is the fundamental charge.
-The authors note that Goebel [4] cites Haas [12] in declaring that $T_e \approx V_b/10$ in magnitude.
-In order to trap electrons without trapping ions, the channel length must be significantly longer than the electron Larmor radius and significantly shorter than the ion Larmor radius.
-This is generally easy to achieve because the differences in order of magnitude between the mass of an electron and an atom of propellant (on the order of 10^6 , depending on propellant used) gives rise to orders of magnitude difference between
+The Larmor radius for a generic charge in a magnetic field can be found as, where r_q is the Larmor radius for a particle of mass m and charge q, with velocity perpendicular to the B field of magnitude ν\perp .
+Even in the presence of an electric field that causes charged particles to drift, those particles will still travel in circles that are roughly similar to their behavior in the absence of such a field, hence the Larmor radius can be calculated with knowledge of the magnetic field strength along with particle speed, mass, and charge.
+For particles in a Hall thruster, Goebel and Katz [4] report the Larmor radii to be,